+Our focus through this operating year will be the completion of the Fishing Gear Permit Byelaw.
 We will also continue to conduct research and build our collaborative work with the University of Plymouth and the University of Exeter.
-Our focus will be on initiating and developing long-term data sets that can help inform the Committee of the health of key shellfish stocks, habitats and species.
+This includes developing long-term data sets that can help inform the Committee of the health of key shellfish stocks, habitats and species.